coreybruyere/530Flow/README.md

 * States can use `!importants` if absolutely necessary

 #### Javascript
-Use ID's for JS on unique selectors and classes on repeated elements.
+Use ID's on DOM elements and classes on repeated elements when adding javascript hooks.
 Prefix all JS hooks with `js-`.

 #### Commenting/Snippets
 Throw this snippet in your Emmet Sublime User Settings to enable some quick keyboard shortcuts that are used in this kit.